Cootamundra Domestic Training Home for Aboriginal Girls: Background

 In Darlington Point Reverend Gribble established Warangesda Aboriginal Mission in 1880 and one of his concerns was what he perceived to be the vulnerability of young Aboriginal women in an environment that attracted immoral white men who would cohabit with the women, then abandon them when they became pregnant.
 A separate girls' dormitory was set up at Warangesda in 1883 and was first supervised by Mrs. Gribble as a home to mothers with their young children, single women, and girls.
 Although there was a school at Warangesda, the dormitory followed the institutional model of its time, and taught housekeeping skills to the girls to prepare them for respectable employment in menial duties on nearby stations.
 It also housed them separately in a building which included a dining room and kitchen as well as the dormitory room.
 Girls were brought in from many places and kept under supervision of dormitory matrons as well as Mrs. Gribble or the wives of later managers.

 When Warangesda Mission became an Aboriginal Station in 1884 the Aboriginal Protection Board continued to send Aboriginal girls to the Warangesda girls' dormitory.
 It was the Warangesda Mission/Station girls' dormitory which became the model or prototype for the girls' home established at Cootamundra.
 When Warengesda closed the policy had been for a number of years to send the girls from the dormitory to the Cootamundra Aboriginal Girls' Training Home.

-Frustrated by the lack of legislative power to control the education and lives of Aboriginal children the Aborigines Protection Board successfully lobbied for a new act which was introduced in 1909.
+Frustrated by the lack of legislative power to control the education and lives of Aboriginal children the Aborigines Protection Board successfully lobbied for a new act, the Aborigines Protection Act 1909, which was introduced in 1909.
 The Board's Annual Reports of 1909 and 1911 show the emphasis on training of Aboriginal children.
 The Board felt limited by the Act because it only gave them direct control over children over 14 who could be apprenticed.
 To remove younger children they had to apply to the magistrate under the Neglected Children and Juvenile Offenders Act 1905.
 The Board was of the opinion that the children would only become good and proper members of "industrial society" if they were completely removed and not allowed to return.